vlang/ved/README.md

 ### Building from source

+On Linux, you need to [install some packages](https://github.com/vlang/v?tab=readme-ov-file#testing-and-running-the-examples), need to use X11 libraries, since Ved is a graphical application.
-First you need to [install some packages](https://github.com/vlang/v?tab=readme-ov-file#testing-and-running-the-examples) Then [install V](https://github.com/vlang/v#installing-v---from-source-preferred-method) and compile ved.
+Then [install V](https://github.com/vlang/v#installing-v---from-source-preferred-method) and compile ved.
 This will take a couple of seconds.